-Learning words in isolation limits your knowledge of how words are used.
+Learning words in isolation limits your knowledge of how to use words correctly.
 If you learn a word, but not its collocations, there is a good chance that you will use it in an unusual or strange way.
 Most of the time, people will still understand what you are trying to say, so don’t be afraid to use the words you are learning.
-Just be aware that like people, many words have friends that they hang out with regularly.
+Just be aware that like people, many words have friends that they hang out with (spend time with) regularly.

 By learning words in groups, you expand your vocabulary and your accuracy.

-Do you hesitate to speak English because you are worried that you might misuse a word?
+Do you hesitate to speak English because you worry about using a word incorrectly?
 One of the main reasons for the misuse of words is a lack of knowledge about collocations.
-For example, many of my students say that they want to make a boyfriend or girlfriend.
+For example, a common mistake I hear from my students is that they want to make a boyfriend or girlfriend.
 What’s wrong with that?
 We make friends, don’t we?
 There English goes again, being difficult.
 While make and friend collocate, make and boyfriend and girlfriend do not.
 You’re going to need some pretty advanced technology to make a girlfriend.

-While it would seem to make perfect sense, a native speaker will picture you creating a robot or some other artificial creation if you say you want to make a girlfriend.
-It sounds strange when these words are grouped together in this way because this is not how native speakers use these words.
+While it would seem to make perfect sense, a native speaker is likely to picture you creating a robot or some other artificial creation if you say you want to make a girlfriend.
+Grouping these words together sounds strange because native speakers do not use these words together.

 Express Yourself More Clearly and Naturally

 What can you say instead of I want to make a boyfriend/girlfriend?